 Pros and Cons: If you weigh the pros and cons of an issue the main part consists of two paragraphs: one for the pros (“On the one hand …”), the other for the cons (“On the other hand …”).
 Each paragraph presents only two arguments with examples.
 Again arrange your material so that the better arguments come last.

 Paragraphs: The first sentence, the so-called topic sentence, presents a statement, claim (Behauptung) or idea.
 The following “supporting” sentences must refer to and illustrate the topic sentence with the help of concrete examples.
 Each paragraph should consist of at least three sentences.
 Do not leave blank lines between paragraphs.
 Do not summarize at the end of the paragraph.

 Indents: In handwritten compositions indent the first line of each paragraph (except the first one) by circa 1.5 cm in order to visualize the beginning of a new paragraph.

 Conclusion: Your final paragraph should not just repeat what you have already said / written.
 Do not present new / additional arguments and / or examples in your conclusion.

 Number of words: Do NOT count all your words in order to find out how many words you have already written.
 Choose a typical line, count the words in this line and multiply with the number of lines you have already written.

-Dictionary: Your dictionary offers valuable help for your composition.
+Dictionary: Especially a monolingual dictionary offers valuable help for your composition.
 Check all words / collocations / expressions when you are not sure how to use them.
-Pay attention to meaning, grammatical usage and labels such as formal, poetic, slang, spoken etc. When you still have time, proofread (Korrektur lesen) carefully and revise your text with the help of your dictionary.
+Pay attention to meaning, grammatical usage and labels such as formal, poetic, slang, spoken etc. When you still have time, proofread (Korrektur lesen) carefully and revise your text with the help of your dictionary/ies.